Poop is too Big to Come Out And Hurts (stuck halfway): 3 Home remedies, Doctor Explains.

 - You can do this by either “sitting on” the toilet or using a footstool.

-- This posture may trigger you to stain more, so you have to remember to relax and only push poop out gently and only after you’re relaxed.
+- This posture may trigger you to stain more, so you must remember to relax and only push poop out gently and only after you’re relaxed.

 - Always stay focused on relaxing your pelvic muscles and sphincters.

-Step #2: Don’t force the hard poop out by straining, try this instead:
+2. Don’t force the hard poop out by straining; try this instead:

 Why overstraining can hurt you:

-- Anal fissure: a tear in the lining of the anal canal, which is a very painful condition that can lead to further constipation in the future.
+- Anal fissure: a tear in the lining of the anal canal, a very painful condition that can lead to further constipation.

 - A deeper tear can happen involving the muscles around your anal canal.

-- Rectal prolapse: straining can cause a small amount of the rectum to stretch and protrude into the anus.
+- Rectal prolapse: straining can cause the rectal wall to stretch and protrude to the outside.

 - Even hemorrhoids can occur.

-Instead, use the Power of “conscious relaxation” of your anal sphincters and pelvic muscles.
+Instead, use the Power of “conscious relaxation” of your sphincters and pelvic muscles.

 Unlike straining, conscious relaxing and deep breathing can help you avoid this painful experience.